Attorneys in ex-cop's trial probe jurors' views about police - WTMJ

 Associated Press

 The new decision from the state’s highest court left open the possibility that Cahill could add the charge back, lessening the chances that Chauvin’s trial would be delayed over the dispute.
-The conventional legal wisdom is that giving the jury another option for convicting Chauvin of murder raises the chance of a conviction.
+Legal experts say giving the jury another option for convicting Chauvin of murder raises the chance of a conviction.

-Cahill noted the ruling during a break and told the prosecution and defense that they’ll discuss next steps Thursday morning before jury selection begins for the day.
-He noted that there are still some legal issues left to be decided before resolving that dispute.
+Cahill noted the ruling during a break and told the prosecution and defense that they’ll discuss next steps Thursday morning before jury selection begins.
+He noted that there are still some legal issues to be decided before resolving that dispute.

 The first juror picked Wednesday, a man who works in sales management and grew up in a mostly white part of central Minnesota, acknowledged saying on his written questionnaire that he had a “very favorable” opinion of the Black Lives Matter movement and a “somewhat unfavorable” impression of the Blue Lives Matter countermovement in favor of police, yet “somewhat agreed” that police don’t get the respect they deserve.
 He said he agrees that there are bad police officers.